 Montevideo is a safe destination for solo travelers.
 Practice your Spanish with the locals and explore things to do in the capital.
 I used Couchsurfing while I was in Montevideo, and had fun exploring the city with my host.
 As a solo traveler, you should always trust your gut.

 1. Explore the Coast

-One of my favorite things to do in this city is riding a bike on the “Rambla.”
-It’s the sidewalk along the coastline.
-A Couchsurfing friend let me borrow his bike, and I spent most of the afternoon pedaling around, stopping at different beaches like Pocitos and Playa Malvin.
+One of my favorite things to do in this city is riding a bike on the “Rambla,” the sidewalk along the coastline.
+Go for a cruise and visit beaches, including Pocitos and Playa Malvin.
 Even in the winter, you’ll see many people walking, running, or riding a bike along the pathway.

 Ciudad Vieja or Old City is the oldest part of the city.
 In the 1800s, the town was surrounded by a wall to protect it from invasions.
 Now, the gateway, located in Plaza Independencia, is the only part of the wall that remains.

 3. Visit Sarandi and Mercado del Puerto

 Also located in the plaza, you can’t miss Palacio Salvo, which is home to the Tango Museum of Montevideo.
 Sarandi is a pedestrian walkway lined with shops, restaurants, and there is also a charming bookstore worth a visit.
 I walked to the Port to watch the sunset and visited Mercado del Puerto, near the waterfront.

 I drank the mate, ate alfajores, and tried a “chivito” sandwich.
 It’s a steak, mozzarella, tomato, bacon, and egg combo and it’s the national dish of the country.